KevinColemanInc/KevinColemanInc.github.io/_posts/2026-01-28-when-everything-becomes-normal.md

 Whenever I was stressed about school or upset at them, I’d sneak into the garage and take a sip out of one of the 20oz bottles.

 That sip wasn’t about the soda.
 It was about rebellion.
 Self-soothing.
 Control.
-It was a quiet “fuck you” to rules I didn’t agree with, and a small moment of calm when I needed it.
+It was a quiet “f you” to rules I didn’t agree with, and a small moment of calm in the garage when I needed it.

 Today, I’m an adult.
 I have adult money.
 I can buy soda whenever I want.